rudolfschmidt/javase8-assembly-archetype/README.md

 # javase8-assembly-archetype

-This maven archetype generates a javase8 project with basic configuration for creating a jar file that contains all dependencies and is executable.
+This maven archetype generates a javase8 project with basic configuration for creating a jar file that contains all dependencies and its executable.

 ## Usage
 ```bash